 Presented Monday, November 5, 2018

-This panel will discuss strategies for finding, hiring, training, and maintaining the best consumer directed attendants for Medicaid Waiver and private pay.
-The panel will feature families who use services, a program provider who works with CD attendants and runs a business helping people find the right staff, and a DD Waiver Case Manager.
-Attendees will receive a copy of our manual on using Consumer Directed Services.
+This panel discusses strategies for finding, hiring, training, and maintaining the best consumer directed attendants for Medicaid Waiver and private pay.
+Featured are families who use services, a program provider who works with CD attendants and runs a business helping people find the right staff, and a DD Waiver Case Manager.

 We Need to Talk About This: Disability and Trauma Prevention, Identification, and Treatment

 Presented Thursday, October 25, 2018

 This panel presentation and Q and A session focused on the intersection of developmental disabilities and trauma, including ideas on how appropriate sexual education can prevent tramatic experiences.
 People with disabilities are significantly more likely to be victims of crime than someone with out a disability, but there are many ways to become a “tough target” for abuse.
 Our expert panel of social workers, therapists, yoga therapists, and social skills coaches shared information on how to prevent abuse and trauma, how to identify trauma, and how to recover from traumatic experiences.

 Are You Really Ready?
 An Emergency Preparedness Workshop for Individuals with Disabilities and their Families

 This Emergency Preparedness Workshop is designed to connect individuals in the community who might have a disability or access and functional needs, as well as their families, to the agencies who play a role before, during and after an emergency.
 Fairfax County agencies discuss different programs, what information is important to share during an emergency and how to be prepared for the unexpected.